 <img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=1538973079464292&amp;ev=PageView&amp;noscript=1">

-Learn the Stages of Lyme Disease
+The Stages of Lyme Disease

 Lyme disease occurs in three stages: early localized, early disseminated, and late disseminated.
 However, the stages can overlap, and not all patients go through all three.
 A bulls-eye rash is usually considered one of the first signs of infection, but many people develop a different kind of rash or none at all.
 In most cases, Lyme symptoms can start with a flu-like illness.
 Untreated Lyme disease symptoms can continue to worsen and turn into a long-lived debilitating illness affecting the neurological, cardiac, and immune systems of patients.
 Understanding the progression of Lyme disease and its potential complications is crucial in order to emphasize the importance of early detection and treatment.

-When Do Symptoms of Lyme Disease Appear?
+Understanding Lyme Disease Stages and When Symptoms of Lyme Disease Appear

-Stage 1: Early Localized Disease
+Stage 1 Lyme Disease: Early Localized Disease

 Early symptoms with localized (or acute) Lyme disease may begin hours, a few days, or even weeks after a deer tick bite.
 At the point of initial infection, the Lyme disease bacterium has not yet spread throughout the body.
 Lyme is the easiest to cure at this stage with help from your health care provider, a blood test, and antibiotic treatment (available as both oral antibiotics or intravenous antibiotics).